- This event has passed.

 Thursday, March 30, 2017 @ 4:00 pm - 5:00 pm EDT

-Presented by Steven W. Anderson, Digital Learning and Relationship Evangelist; with Erin Olsen, Curriculum Director for Sioux Central Community School, IA; and Derek L. McCoy, Principal for West Rowan Middle School, NC
+Presented by Steven W. Anderson, Digital Learning and Relationship Evangelist; with Erin Olson, Curriculum Director for Sioux Central Community School, IA; and Derek L. McCoy, Principal for West Rowan Middle School, NC

-If you attend the live session, you’ll be emailed a CE certificate within 24 hours of the webinar.
-If you view the recording and would like a CE certificate, join the Leadership 3.0 community and go to the Webinar Archives folder to take the CE quiz.
+If you attended the live session, you’ll be emailed a CE certificate within 24 hours of the webinar.
+If you view the recording or listen to the podcast and would like a CE certificate, join the Leadership 3.0 community and go to the Webinar Archives folder to take the CE quiz.

 One of the most pressing issues facing schools today is how to make them warm and inviting places for students – and fun and exciting places to teach and learn.
 Creating an environment where adults and students want to be and where they feel comfortable and ready to explore the world is critical.

-Join this dynamic panel discussion with leading educators Steven W. Anderson, Erin Olsen and Derek McCoy for an exploration of ways to improve school culture.
-Our panelists will cover:
+Watch this dynamic panel discussion with leading educators Steven W. Anderson, Erin Olson and Derek McCoy for an exploration of ways to improve school culture.
+Our panelists cover: